CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 **SD Connect (Sensitive Data Connect)** and **SD Desktop (Sensitive Data Desktop)** (beta versions) are web user interfaces which allow you to:
 1. access your own secure and personalized computing environment in CSC cloud computing platform (ePouta)
-1. securely compute and process sensitive data with your project members and you collaborators without the needs of generating multiple copies of your data
+1. securely compute and process sensitive data with your project members and your collaborators without the needs of generating multiple copies of your data
 1. easily share/collect and store (for the project duration) **encrypted sensitive data** in CSC cloud storage solution (Allas)

 ## Getting access

-Instructions to get user account and a project to access CSC's services using [MyCSC](https://my.csc.fi).  portal:
+Instructions to get a user account and a project to access CSC's services using [MyCSC](https://my.csc.fi).  portal:
 1. Create a user account
 1. Create or join a project
 2.